-Jack Russell terriers, also known as Jack Russells or simply Jackies, are small, often stocky dogs that is part of the Terrier type dog group.
+Jack Russell terriers, also known as Jack Russells or simply Jackies, are small, often stocky dogs that are part of the terrier type dog group.
 Traditionally these beautiful dogs were bred as fox hunting dogs.

 Jack Russell terriers are small dogs typically weighing 6 to 9 kg.
 They can have rough, broken or smooth hair coats, but always predominantly white with black or tan markings.
 As a breed, Jack Russells are from England.

 As pets, Jack Russell terriers are described as friendly, energetic, fearless and playful, but are also stubborn, vocal and assertive.
 Although they are great companion dogs, they do not always get along with children and other dogs.

 1) There are a lot of Russell variations